FusionCache/docs/docs/kvarraymove/kvarraymove.md

 *ValueTypeInvalid*

-If you the array contains a non-integer:
+If the array contains a non-integer:
 ```json
 {
   "KV_ARRAY_MOVE":